🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 if mask.any():

-# input to LSTM in random order neighbors = h_neighbors[mask]
+# Feed to the LSTM in random permutation order

 perm = torch.randperm(neighbors.size(0))